carlobortolan/ICM25/README.md

     | UK                 | 16.0%      | 0.15                         | -0.15    | 0.12     | missing  |
     | France             | 19.0%      | 0.40                         | -0.30    | 0.10     | 0.80     |
   - What portion of the variance of the German stock market is captured by factor 1?
-    > _a_
+    > `((Factor Exposure or Sensitivity)² * (Factor Volatility)² + ...) / (Market aka Country Volatility)² = (0.45² * 0.10²) / 0.25² = 0.0324 = 3.24%`
-51. With reference to the table in question 51: What portion of the variance of the French stock market is explained by the model?
+52. With reference to the table in question 51: What portion of the variance of the French stock market is explained by the model?
-    > _a_
+    > `(0.40² * 0.10² + (-0.3)² * 0.15² + 0.10² * 0.18² + 0.80² * 0.16²) / 0.19² = 0.5632  = 56.32%`
-52. With reference to the table in question 51: 72.25% of the variance of the UK stock market is explained by factor 4.
+53. With reference to the table in question 51: 72.25% of the variance of the UK stock market is explained by factor 4.
 Calculate the missing value.
-    > _a_
+    > `(x² * 0.16²) / 0.16² = 0.7225 <=> x = ±0.85`
+- Extra 1.
+With reference to the table in question 51: How do German stocks react to a 10% increase in factor 3?
+    > `RGer := Factor Exposure * Increase = 0.15 * 0.10 = 0.015 = 1.5%`
+- Extra 2.
+With reference to the table in question 51 and assuming that the missing value is negative: Is it possible to hedge "factor 4 risk" by a portfolio of stock markets?
+    > _Yes, as Germany and France have negative exposures while the UK's exposure is positive, hence a combination of weights exist that sets the weighted sensitivity to 0_

 ## Problems and questions 54-60 [xx min]
 54. With reference to the table in question 51: Exposure to the four global risk factors is compensated in